TAG-Research/lotus/README.md

 LOTUS (**L**LMs **O**ver **T**ables of **U**nstructured and **S**tructured Data) provides a declarative programming model and an optimized query engine for serving powerful reasoning-based query pipelines over structured and unstructured data!
 We provide a simple and intuitive Pandas-like API, that implements **semantic operators**.

+For trouble-shooting or feature requests, please raise an issue and we'll get to it promptly.
+To share feedback and applications you're working on, you can send us a message on our [community slack](https://join.slack.com/t/lotus-fnm8919/shared_invite/zt-2tnq6948j-juGuSIR0__fsh~kUmZ6TJw), or send an email (lianapat@stanford.edu).

 # Installation
 ```
 conda create -n lotus python=3.10 -y